Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 It’s true that many engineering majors go on to lucrative careers.
 But that doesn’t mean you necessarily earn a high salary right away.
 And you may choose to apply your skills at a government agency or nonprofit, or work in a different field altogether, earning less than expected.

-The federal government offers four different repayment plans that tie your monthly payment to your income in order to make your student loans affordable.
+The federal government offers four different repayment plans that cap your monthly payments at a percentage of your income in order to make your student loans affordable.
 Once you make the minimum number of payments required, the balance on your loans is eligible to be forgiven.
-Which plans you’re eligible for, will depend on the types of federal student loans you have, and when you borrowed:
+Which plans you’re eligible for will depend on the types of federal student loans you have and when you borrowed them:

-• The Pay As You Earn Repayment Plan (PAYE Plan) also limits payments to 10% of your discretionary income, generally.
-The balance can be forgiven in 20 years.
+• The Pay As You Earn (PAYE) plan also limits payments to 10% of your discretionary income.
+The balance can be forgiven after 20 years of payments.
 Again, only Direct Loans are eligible, except Direct PLUS loans to parents.

-• Under the Income-Based Repayment Plan (IBR Plan), your payment will be 10% of your discretionary income if you borrowed starting July 1, 2014, or 15% if you borrowed before that date.
+• Under the Income-Based Repayment Plan (IBR Plan), your payments are limited to 10% of your discretionary income if you borrowed on or after July 1, 2014, or 15% if you borrowed before that date.
 In the former case, the debt can be forgiven after 20 years; in the latter, it can be wiped away after 25 years.
 Direct Loans are eligible (except Direct PLUS loans to parents), as well as most loans under the earlier Federal Family Education Loan Program.

 • The Income-Contingent Repayment Plan (ICR Plan) limits payments to 20% of discretionary income in most cases, and the rest can be forgiven after 25 years.
 Only Direct Loans are eligible, but this is the only program that also allows Direct PLUS loans to parents to qualify, as long as they are consolidated into a Direct Consolidation Loan.

-If you get confused, you can ask your loan servicer to advise on which plan is right for you.
-You can apply by filling out an Income-Driven Repayment Plan Request online or by asking your loan servicer for a paper form.
+If you aren’t sure which plan is best for you, ask your loan servicer for guidance.
+You can apply to enroll in an IDR program by filling out an Income-Driven Repayment Plan Request online or by asking your loan servicer for a paper form.

 Taking advantage of programs that base your payment on your income can potentially make your monthly payment affordable in the long term if you don’t expect your salary to go up much.